heathkit/ludum35/README.md

 - can rise through floor grates

 ### Liquid form
-- will fall to the bottom of the map
+- can move
 - flows through drains and pipes
 - falls through floor grates

 ## Ice (or block?) form
-- indestructible
 - will slide around along the floor
+- pushed by fans
-- will smash through certain floor tiles when falling
+- ?will smash through certain floor tiles when falling

 ## TODO
-- changing forms
-- getting sucked through vents
-- flowing through pipes
+- Drain collision for water
+- steam and water don't collide with grates
-- animations?
+- Ice slides frictionless
-- get information about the current tile and apply level effects

-- Split platforms into back/mid/foreground automatically
-- energy bar for being in a particular form
+- Ice and steam are pushed by fans
+- Some kind of hud?

 ### Elements
 ductwork
 fans
 pipes
 grates
-pushers?

 ## Phaser stuff
 Camera deadzone: http://phaser.io/examples/v2/camera/deadzone